Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

     > [Info] Entity types are all classes interacting with the *DataHub* module.

 - *Inherit/Copy values from*
-    Click the drop-down list to select whether or not the values for the new attribute set should be inherited or copied from an existing attribute set.
+    Click the drop-down list to select whether to inherit or copy the values for the new attribute set from an existing attribute set.
 The following options are available:
     - **No inheritance**
         The values are neither inherited nor copied from an existing attribute set.
 The *Inherit configuration* toggle and the *Inherit/Copy values* drop-down list are locked.
     - **Attribute set name**